Free shipping on orders over $75

 The Maya didn't call her holy as a marketing move.
 They called her holy because she opened something.
 In the heart.
 In the room.
 In the relationship between a person and the living world around them.

-This piece is about a plant with 3,000 years of sacred history.
-And what it means to honor that history in a cup.
+This piece is about a plant with 3,000 years of sacred history — and what it means to honor that history in a cup.
+If you're new to the tradition, start with what ceremonial cacao actually is, then come back here for the why.

 In Mayan tradition, Cacao was not a daily beverage.
 She was offered at births, deaths, marriages, and harvests.
 Consumed by priests before divination, by warriors before battle, by royalty as a mark of divine favor.
 The drink was prepared as xocolatl — a bitter, frothy, often spiced mixture ground on stone metates and poured between vessels to build a thick foam on top.